jewel/clearskies/protocol/core.md

 is present, the software may want to delay outgoing changes for a few seconds to ensure that a delete wasn't really a move.

-File changes notifications should be relayed to other peers once the file has been successfully retrieved, assuming the other peers haven't already sent notification that they have the file.
+File change notifications should be relayed to other peers once the file has been successfully retrieved, including back to the originator of the change.

 Deleted Files